IRA-Team/VKPlayer/README.md

 # VKPlayer
 VKPlayer – free open-source application that allows you to listen to music from VK.

+## Disclaimer

+This project is no longer supported.
+It is left here as a memorial to our first attempt to create something cool and useful.
+Thanks everyone who used this app.

-Main features:
+## Main features:

 - **Off-line mode.**
 Save your favorite tracks and listen them regardless of the Internet connection

 - **Synchronization.**
-Set convenient time and VKPlayer will save the required amount of your tracks
+Set convenient time and VKPlayer saves the required amount of your tracks

 - **Dynamic playlist.**
-Click on the track in any list and he will automatically become the current one
+Click on any track in a list and it automatically becomes the current one

 - **User-friendly interface.**
 Modern, easy and handy interface without unnecessary staff